 Are you ready to start SAGE in your school district?
 Below are some tips based on successes (and challenges) shared by SAGE volunteers from five districts.

 Use committees.
 SAGE volunteers agree: committees can help ensure that all special needs are represented and consistently included in SAGE.
 One volunteer advises, “target each group separately although invite all.”
-Another volunteer recommends including both Special Education and gifted services in committee leadership.
+Another volunteer recommends including both Special Education and Gifted services in committee leadership.
 As a committee grows, adding additional leadership roles can maintain consistent inclusion of all needs in SAGE.
+In one PTA Council SAGE Committee, for example, formal Vice Chair positions provide a way for PTA leaders to focus specifically on supporting Special Education, Gifted, Dyslexia, and Social-Emotional Wellness, including mental health.

 Maximize publicity.
 When SAGE volunteers work hard on an event, low attendance is discouraging.
 To expand the reach of SAGE, PTA Councils can add a SAGE Chair to their boards, and he or she can distribute SAGE news to district PTA Presidents and SAGE Chairs.
 Council SAGE volunteers may also wish to build relationships with local professionals and organizations.
-To increase support for gifted services specifically, parents can form a gifted committee within SAGE and can explore partnerships with local gifted support groups and GT Specialists.
+To increase support for gifted services specifically, parents can form a Gifted committee within SAGE and can explore partnerships with district GT Specialists, with local gifted support groups, with Gifted Education centers at local universities.

 Listen and learn.
 SAGE volunteers recommend learning about the needs of the community.
 Since challenges can differ from school to school and from district to district, volunteers need to learn “what your parents need from the group.”
 SAGE volunteers can and should listen to educators, as well, and can use this knowledge to improve support.
 By sharing and including perspectives of both parents and educators, SAGE can “help open lines of communication and bridge gaps.”